 The ratification by India - which follows that of the United States and China, the world's biggest greenhouse gas emitters - will help accelerate the enactment of the landmark Paris agreement on climate change forged last December.

 | UN climate deal: Too little, too late?

 "Now the time has come to ratify the COP21 protocol.
 India will do it on Gandhi Jayanti, on October 2," Modi said, referring to the anniversary of the birth of Gandhi, viewed by many as the father of modern India.

-Modi said that he chose Gandhi's birthday as he gave an example of how to live with a low-carbon footprint.
+Modi said he chose Gandhi's birth anniversary as he gave an example of how to live with a low carbon footprint.